Day 01 / 04

 Are you towing on the way to Utah?

 No. The Rivian R1T runs to Alpine, Utah empty, no trailer.
-The towing starts on the return, with the 2025 Ducati on a rented U-Haul motorcycle trailer, a much lighter load than the Airstream, which is the whole point of logging this run.
+The towing starts on the return, with the 2025 Ducati in a rented U-Haul 5x8 enclosed cargo trailer, about 1,400 pounds loaded (a ~1,000-pound trailer plus the ~400-pound Ducati), a much lighter load than the Airstream, which is the whole point of logging this run.

 Detailed charging data